 The dynamite and nitroglycerin

 While learning about Nitroglycerin, Alfred quickly realized how volatile and dangerous the chemical was.
-At that time, it was commonly used as an explosive but the chemical was extremely sensitive and the risk of getting hurt or even killed when dealing with Nitroglycerin was high.
-Unfortunately, Alfred even lost his own brother to a nitroglycerin accident in one of his own factories.
+At the time, it was commonly used as an explosive but the chemical was extremely sensitive and the risk of getting hurt or even killed when dealing with Nitroglycerin was high.
+Alfred had even lost his own brother in a nitroglycerin accident that took place in one of his own factories.

-Alfred patented his most the dynamite in 1867, which would skyrocket him to fame, and also made him one of the richest men in Europe.
+Alfred patented the dynamite in 1867, which would skyrocket him to fame and also make him one of the richest men in Europe.

 Alfred Nobel managed to patent 355 inventions during his lifetime, some of them being; artificial rubber, a gas meter, an apparatus for measuring water and other liquids, and of course, the dynamite.
 You can find the full list of his patents on Nobelprize.org website.

 In Sweden, we commemorate and celebrate Alfred Nobel every year on the day of his death, the 10th of December.
-The day is called “Nobeldagen” and is also the day Nobel’s legacy is celebrated by awarding scientist, entrepreneurs, authors and heroes in his name.
+The day is called “Nobeldagen” and is also the day Nobel’s legacy is celebrated by awarding scientists, entrepreneurs, authors, and heroes in his name.
 A legacy not only Alfred Nobel would be proud of, but one that all Swedes can be proud of.